20220826/MattResearchRepo/Reflections/Reflectdoc.md

 I do not think in words, I don’t have an inner monologue.
 While I can be self critical, it is not a voice in my head like this.
 I believe there are areas I need to improve and areas where I am succeeding.
 I don’t look to believe or not believe an “inner voice” as a concept, as my own emotions do not necessarily reflect reality.

-### What is pair programming?

-Pair programming is an Agile software development technique where two developers team up together on one computer to design, code and test user stories.

 ### What are you looking forward to learning about programming?
 The creative element of putting together a programme that I can think of and develop myself instead of parameters dictated by someone else.

 ### What is conscious listening?
 Conscious listening is being very deliberate and present during communication between yourself and others whike considering other's feelings and needsa swell as your own.

-### What is a variable?

-IN programming information is stored in variables.
-The information is accessed by using the variable.
-Changing information means accessing the variable first and then storing the new value in the variable.
-Just as you store things in boxes in the real world, so you store things in variables (a kind of storage box) when working with applications.
-Each variable stores just one piece of information.

 ### What programming languages are you interested in learning?
 Why?
 Python because of its commonality and broad use and Javascript, because of previous experience with it and being the most difficult amongst the main languages of web development.